Unterland (electoral district)

 Unterland (Wahlkreis Unterland), meaning "lower land", is one of the two electoral districts of Liechtenstein.
 The district's administrative seat is the town of Schellenberg, due to its historical existence as the Lordship of Schellenberg (Herrschaft Schellenberg).
 It has 10 seats in the Landtag.

 Geography

 The district is less populous than Oberland (the other district) and takes up between a fifth and a sixth of Liechtenstein's total area.
 It comprises five municipalities and three villages, for a total of eight settlements.

+Members

+Indirect Election: 1878–1918

+When the district was established, its representatives were elected by a delegation of 100 electors, who themselves were elected by the citizens of the district.